mutasinjawad/SSI/README.md

 ```
 /
 ├── acapy/            # ACA-Py agent cloned from OpenWallets (have to clone separately)
-├── bifold-wallet/    # You can ignore it if you only want to run the ACA-Py agent
 ├── ssi-tutorial/
 │ ├── demo/           # Contains the server and supporting files
 │ │ ├── acapy/        # Backend server setup (We will be using acapy agent)